Testing4AI/DeepJudge/README.md

-# DeepJudge: Testing for Copyright Protection
+# DeepJudge: Testing for DNN Copyright Protection
 This repository contains code for [Copy, Right?
 A Testing Framework for Copyright Protection of Deep Learning Models](https://arxiv.org/abs/2112.05588) (IEEE S&P'22)